Explosively formed penetrator: Non-circular explosively formed penetrators

 Non-circular explosively formed penetrators can be formed based on modifications to the liner construction.
 For instance, U.S. patents 6606951 and 4649828 are non-circular in design.
 US6606951B1 is designed to launch multiple asymmetric explosively forged penetrators horizontally in 360 degrees.
 US4649828A is designed to form several clothespin shaped EFPs, increasing hit probability.

 In addition, a simplified EFP (SIM-EFP) can be made using a rectangular liner, similar to a linear shaped charge or modified platter charge.
 This design can be further modified to be similar to US4649828A with multiple cut and bent steel bars lined side by side instead of a singular liner.

 In Northern Ireland similar devices have been discovered that were developed by dissident Republican groups for intended use against the police.

 In Northern Ireland, the weapon was first used in March 2014 when a PSNI Land Rover was targeted as it travelled along the Falls Road in west Belfast.

-A police car was destroyed by an EPF detonated by a command wire in Strabane, Co Tyrone on 18 November 2022.
+A police car was destroyed by an EFP detonated by a command wire in Strabane, Co Tyrone on 18 November 2022.

 Asteroid impactor

 The spacecraft Hayabusa2 carried a small carry-on impactor.
 It was dropped off Hayabusa2 on to an asteroid and detonated.
 The explosion created a copper explosively formed penetrator, which hit the asteroid with a velocity of 2 km/s.
 The crater created by the impact was a target for further observations by the onboard instruments.
 The shaped charge consisted of 4.5 kg of plasticized HMX and a 2.5 kg copper liner.

+This approach will be used again on Tianwen-2 mission.